You may also like:

 4. Learn to be more empathetic

-One of the things you can do while communicating with a disappointed customer is to acknowledge their frustration.
+One of the things you can do while communicating with a disappointed customer or angry customer is to acknowledge their frustration.
 People are likely to forgive a company for its mistake after receiving excellent service – and according to Salesforce research, 78% of customers agree with this statement.

 When you attempt to connect with customers’ struggles, they feel supported.
 They need to feel that you genuinely want to help and make a difference.

 Here are some statements that could be used next time an unhappy customer reaches out:

 - I understand how frustrating it must be…

 - I am sorry that you have faced such a problem...